bsstephan/buildable-stick-system/README.md

 Files for 3D printing an arcade stick.

+Have you ever wanted to conjure your own arcade stick out of the ether (well, plastic), or to prototype a new layout or design before sending it to a custom builder?
+Do you just love having your space filled with arcade stick enclosures, because you keep making different variants, colorways, and so on?
+Or do you simply want a good stick on the cheap, and know someone or a library with a 3D printer?
+The Buildable Stick System may be the project for you!

 ![An example of stick components displayed in OpenSCAD](docs/blown-up-demo.png)

 [OpenSCAD-based illustration of how the components for an overhang panel-based stick fit together.]